bmc-labs/usb-can/README.md

 [`can-utils`](https://github.com/carloop/can-utils-osx), and once you have those working the above guide for Linux should mostly apply.
 No idea if it works, though - we don't do macOS right now.

+---
+_The contents of this repository which are our original work are release into the public domain unter The Unlicense (see [LICENSE](./LICENSE)).
+We build heavily on the work of others here and recommend you pay them tribute first if you like the material you've found here._